rafaelwendel/phpsupabase/README.md

 $query = $service->initializeQueryBuilder();
 ```

-NOTE: If Row Level Security (RLS) is enabled on any of the tables used, pass the `bearerToken` to the `Service` class:
+NOTE: If Row Level Security (RLS) is enabled on any of the tables used, pass the `bearerToken` to the `Service` object:

 ```php
 $bearerToken = 'THE_ACCESS_TOKEN'; //returned in the login action.